 At the briefing stage, we also define whether there are any constraints that will affect the choice of style.
 Constraints can include budget limitations or the need to accurately render the mechanical object (in this case 3D would be the obvious choice), etc.

 If, for some reason, during the briefing process we don’t get all the information needed, then we advise on the style and type during the concept development stage where our designers create a few illustration samples to help the client make a final decision.

 So, there you have it — a complete guide to the styles and all types of animation directly based off our own professional experience.

 The main idea we want you to take away from this blog is that animation style and type are only tools that should not be your guiding factor during the animation video development process.

 Set marketing objectives that you want to achieve and choose a style/type accordingly, and not vice versa.

-If you are looking for help with your business video, feel free to contact us via the form below, and one of our managers will reply to your inquiry ASAP 🚀
+If you are looking for more animated explainer video services we offer or need help with your business video, feel free to contact us via the form below, and one of our managers will reply to your inquiry ASAP 🚀

 EXPLORE OUR CASE STUDIES: